ubccr/ccrdocs/pages/howto/newenv.md

 ## How to properly request GPU nodes?

 CCR recently deployed brand new compute resources with new processors, memory, and GPUs.
 The new GPU nodes have the latest NVIDIA drivers installed on them and should be used with the latest software release.
-To ensure your job gets allocated on a newer GPU node, we recommend specifying `--constraint=NONLEGACY` in your Slurm job script or in your interactive session request.
-If using OnDemand, you can specify `NONLEGACY` in the "Node Features" box of the application forms.
+To ensure your job gets allocated on a newer GPU node, we recommend specifying `--constraint=NOTLEGACY` in your Slurm job script or in your interactive session request.
+If using OnDemand, you can specify `NOTLEGACY` in the "Node Features" box of the application forms.

  For more info on requesting GPUs [see here](../hpc/jobs.md#slurm-directives-partitions--qos):